Crypto-toolbox/HFT-Orderbook/README.md

 # HFT-Orderbook
-Limit Order Book for high-frequency trading (HFT), as described by WK Selph, implemented in Python3 (C implementation on the way)
+Limit Order Book for high-frequency trading (HFT), as described by WK Selph, implemented in C.

 Based on WK Selph's Blogpost: